Larry Kim's blog

 As is true of so many things in life, the big boys have it a whole lot easier than the rest of us.
 Fishing for backlinks in exchange for money can be risky (not to mention deeply unethical), but that didn’t stop Hotels.com, an Expedia property, from sending out spammy emails asking travel bloggers for precisely that.

-What Happened?Earlier this month, a number of influential travel bloggers received an email from an as-yet unnamed “SEO Manager” for Hotels.com’s Americas division.
+What Happened?Earlier this month, Tnooz reported that a number of influential travel bloggers received an email from an as-yet unnamed “SEO Manager” for Hotels.com’s Americas division.
 The poorly-written email was sent from a Hotels.com email address, and claimed that the SEO Manager had been reading the bloggers’ posts.
 The sender went on to ask if the recipients would be interested in some “brand promotion for our hotels.”So far, so good, right?
-Unfortunately (for Hotels.com), the ... > Read more
+Unfortunately (f... > Read more

 Google AdWords is a seriously powerful, dynamic online advertising platform, yet few users ever even begin to reach their full potential within the service.
 Google is constantly updating AdWords, adding new features, killing off ones that don't work, and changing the way features function, thousands of times a year.